sfcal/samuel.computer/src/content/blog/gba-resume.md

 ```

-Butano is a bit finicky with importing assets and need exactly uncompressed .bmp images with either 16 or 256 colors.
-Below I have the python script used to downsample the 29.97 FPS 1080p video to 15 FPS 240x160 needed for the GBA.
+Butano is a bit finicky with importing assets and needs precisely uncompressed .bmp images with either 16 or 256 colors.
+Below I have put the python script used to downsample the 29.97 FPS 1080p video to 15 FPS 240x160 needed for the GBA.

 ## Frame Extraction Pipeline